hisarciklilar/fun_fact_stats/README.md

 - Favicon is created from a png file using  [https://favicon.io/](https://favicon.io/).
 The picture file used is created by me on my tablet. - The favicon code on the head are copied from two sources:
   - Love running walkthrough example
   - [How to Add a Favicon in HTML: Your Easy Step-by-Step Guide](https://www.html-easy.com/learn/how-to-add-a-favicon-in-html/) by Cristian G. Guasch.
 [Accessed 13 September 2024]

+### Fonts

+- Text-based fonts used in this project are downloaded from [Google Fonts](http://fonts.google.com).

+- The social media symbols used are from [Font Awesome](https://fontawesome.com/).